-Climat Location SA is our Swiss subsidiary which opened in 2013; this operation was established to service the French cantons and works closely with our Lyon depot.
-This subsidiary remains loss-making, however the loss has reduced when compared to the previous year due to improvements in hire revenue.
+Climat Location SA is our Swiss subsidiary which opened in 2013, this operation was established to service the French cantons and works closely with our French subsidiary.
+Following a loss in 2017 our Swiss operation produced an improved performance and a profitable result in 2018.